kixe/FieldtypeSelectExtOption/README.md

 ## API
 *note: Access possible to every table in the database, not only PW-Tables or PW-Fields.*

+Since Version 1.1.3 all column values are accessible as a property.
+Except values of columns named with reserved words ('label', 'value', 'row' and 'data').

 ### Access via $page->[fieldname]
 *note: Throws an error notice or fatal error trying to access non existing values.*